FBI investigating Trump rally attack as potential act of domestic terrorism

 The rallygoer who was killed was identified as Corey Comperatore, a former fire chief from the area, according to Pennsylvania Gov. Josh Shapiro, who added that Comperatore “died a hero.”

 “His wife shared with me that he dove on his family to protect them,” Shapiro said.
-He declined to discuss the condition of two others who were wounded.
+The two other bystanders who were wounded were listed in stable condition.

 The FBI identified the gunman as Thomas Matthew Crooks, 20, of Bethel Park, Pennsylvania, which is about 50 miles (80 kilometers) from the scene of the shooting.